-The BalanceAire damper can be manufactured to be installed for installation directly to the hood exhaust collar or as part of the duct system.
+The BalanceAire damper can be manufactured for installation directly to the hood exhaust collar or as part of the duct system.
 The BalanceAire damper can be manufactured with several different top and bottom shapes to accommodate various exhaust collar and duct connections.
-The specifier should consult the project requirements and the prevailing codes to assure the BalanceAire damper is manufactured and installed as required and to the prevailing codes.
+The installer should consult the project requirements and the prevailing codes to assure that the BalanceAire damper is manufactured and installed, as required, and to the prevailing codes.

-If the BalanceAire damper is installed in the hood exhaust collar the bottom of the BalanceAire damper must be accessible from inside of the hood exhaust plenum.
+If the BalanceAire damper is installed in the hood exhaust collar, the bottom of the BalanceAire damper must be accessible from inside of the hood exhaust plenum (when filters are removed).

-If the BalanceAire damper is installed in the exhaust duct it must be located in close proximity to the exhaust hood or a duct clean out so that the inside bottom of the BalanceAire damper will be accessible to allow access to the opposed blade adjustment guides and fasteners.
+If the BalanceAire damper is installed in the exhaust duct it must be located in close proximity to the exhaust hood or near a duct clean out so that the inside bottom of the BalanceAire damper is accessible for access to the opposed blade adjustment guides and fasteners.

-The BalanceAire damper has a top and a bottom.
-The adjustment track and locking fasteners are located on the bottom portion of the BalanceAire damper.
+The BalanceAire damper has an open top and bottom.
+The adjustment guide and locking fasteners are located on the bottom portion of the BalanceAire damper.
 The bottom of the BalanceAire damper shall be installed closest to the hood and furthest from the exhaust fan.
-When the BalanceAire damper is in the closed position the peak of the closed baffles will be at the top of BalanceAire damper and should be installed to the exhaust.
+When the BalanceAire damper is in the closed position, the peak of the closed damper blades will be at the top of BalanceAire damper and should be installed towards the exhaust side.